-- have a connection to a platform already – examples would be that they used it before or recommended by a friend/trading coach.
+- If you have a connection to a platform already – examples would be that they used it before or recommended by a friend/trading coach.

-- want the flexibility of movement between brokers in the future
+- If you want the flexibility of movement between brokers in the future.

-- plan on having multiple accounts with brokers and a single piece of software to trade from.
+- If you plan on having accounts with multiple brokers and would prefer a single piece of software.

-As a background, here are a few suggestions that might help beginners to find what they need to get started in the Forex market.
+Here are a few suggestions that might help beginners to find what they need from a platform to get started in the Forex market.

 What is a Forex trading platform?

-A trading platform serves as a sort of connection between traders and brokers.
-It shows charts, graphs, etc which will help in doing the analysis needed for trading.
+A trading platform serves as a connection between traders and brokers.
+In addition to executing trades, it shows charts and analysis, which help in doing the analysis needed for trading.

 Are Forex platforms free?

-Most trading platforms are free of charge, some will be offered by your broker, but others may come at a small fee.
-Those that come with a small fee are very rare, and even in these cases, if you are an active trader the fee will be waived.
+The vast majority of trading platforms are free of charge.
+Those that come with a small fee are very rare and are limited to institutional platforms.
 Cost should not be your biggest concern in choosing a platform.

 What are the best trading platforms?

-MetaTrader is by far the industry standard and is thus a great option for traders to consider.
-It started out and continues to be, an independent platform that is loved by traders and quickly gained popularity because of the third party add-ons and automated trading it enabled – in the form of scripts and expert advisors (EAs).
-It the late 2000s brokers started offering the possibility of trading on this platform and their position as the market leader was confirmed.
+MetaTrader by MetaQuotes is by far the industry standard and is thus an excellent option for traders to consider.
+It started out and continues to be, an independent platform that is loved by traders and quickly gained popularity because of the third-party add-ons and automated trading is enabled – in the form of scripts called expert advisors (EAs).
+In 2005 with the launch of MetaTrader4, that brokers started offering the possibility of trading on the MetaQuotes platform and their position as the market leader was confirmed.

-Metatrader is fairly easy to set up and the basic trading functionalities like setting up trading orders and executing trades are easy to reach for new traders.
-The possibility of using EAs is still one of the main draws with this product.
-To write EAs you need to be a programmer in the MetaTrader language, but there is a store where you can buy EAs should you wish to include them in your trading strategy.
+Algorithmic trading and the possibility of using EAs is still one of the main draws to the MT4/MT5 product.
+To write EAs, you need to be a programmer in the MQL5 programming language, but there is a community store where you can buy EAs should you wish to include them in your trading strategy.
 They can be found here:

 Top MT4 brokers